 You can create all sorts of remarketing lists, and tailor your ad messages to each list.

-Pro tip: Check out this video about how to install the Outbrain pixel and create custom remarketing lists:
+Pro tip: Check out this article and video about how to create custom remarketing lists on Outbrain.

 Benefits of Remarketing

 Your website may be attracting lots of traffic, but the fact is, the average conversion rate for first-time visitors is low.
-According to research on ecommerce sites, the conversion rate is just 2.86 percent.
+On e-commerce sites, a ‘good’ conversion rate is only around 2.5% to 3%.
 What does this mean?
-Although you’re getting the traffic, you’re not getting the sales.
-Remarketing is your best option to capitalize on all that lost traffic.
+Most traffic does not equate to sales.
+Remarketing is your best option to capitalize on all that potential in your traffic.

 Targeting people who have already shown an interest in your business is one of the most effective ways to remind them to come back to your site.
 Retargeting can be used in all verticals and industries, though it is obviously an important tactic in e-commerce.
-Check out this success story of a European fashion retail and e-commerce chain that saw a 66% increase in conversion rate by retargeting their customers on the Outbrain network.
+Check out how the Marc O’Polo fashion and lifestyle brand used Custom Audiences Retargeting and automated bidding to get 1500% increased Return-On-Ad-Spend on the Outbrain network.

 Pro tip: Use remarketing ads to offer special deals that were not available on the first visit to your site, like a discount coupon, “buy one, get one free”, or some other offer to entice the customer.